 And so the party begins.
 Joining Iris at the table on this night is a motley crew of flawed individuals, each with their own desperate need for being present.
 There’s Conway (John Heard), a recovering alcoholic who already has conspiracy theories regarding the Lambrick Foundation.
 There’s Linda, the elderly wheelchair bound paraplegic.
 Travis, an Iraq war veteran; Amy, the mute Goth.
-And rounding out the festivities are both Cal and Lucas.
+And rounding out the cabal are both Cal and Lucas.
 Finally seated – and ignorant of the ultimate rules – Shepard Lambrick joins the party as master of ceremonies.
 Dinner is served, and it isn’t long before each character’s fearful idiosyncrasies are revealed: for Iris, it’s being a vegetarian.
 For Conway, the booze.
 After noticing their individual predicaments, Shepard offers them cash in exchange for a glimpse of the beast.
-That is, partake of their abhorred behaviours.
-Of course, this is where we are reminded of Would You Rather’s foundations - short stories like Clive Barker’s Dread and the entire SAW franchise.
+That is, partake of their abhorred behaviors.
+And this is where we are reminded of the film's foundations: short stories like Clive Barker’s Dread and the entire SAW franchise.
 Except in this case there are no epiphanies waiting for the contestants at the end ... only one winner who will earn the promised prize money.

-Though horror here is abundant, Would You Rather still finds its niche far more in the realm of psychological thriller.
-With a satisfying conclusion to the darkly humorous game – and an inevitable twist to round off proceedings – this is endurance at its most disturbing.
+Though horror here is abundant, Would You Rather still finds itself more at home in the realm of psychological thriller.
+With a satisfying conclusion to the darkly humorous game – and an inevitable twist to round off proceedings – this is an endurance game at its most disturbing.